uleroboticsgroup/yasmin/README.md

 5. [YASMIN Viewer](#yasmin-viewer)
 6. [Citations](#citations)

-## Features
+## Key Features

-- Fully integrated into ROS 2.
+- **ROS 2 Integration**: Integrates with ROS 2 for easy deployment and interaction.
-- Available for Python and C++.
+- **Support for Python and C++**: Available for both Python and C++, making it flexible for a variety of use cases.
-- Fast prototyping.
+- **Rapid Prototyping**: Designed for fast prototyping, allowing quick iteration of state machine behaviors.
-- Default states for ROS 2 action and service clients.
+- **Predefined States**: Includes states for interacting with ROS 2 action clients, service clients, and topics.
-- Blackboards are used to share data between states and state machines.
+- **Data Sharing with Blackboards**: Utilizes blackboards for data sharing between states and state machines.
-- State machines can be canceled and stopped, which means stopping the current executing state.
+- **State Management**: Supports cancellation and stopping of state machines, including halting the current executing state.
-- A web viewer is included, which allows monitoring of the execution of the state machines.
+- **Web Viewer**: Features an integrated web viewer for real-time monitoring of state machine execution.

 ## Installation